Case Study: Ransomware Hits School District

-Cyber Attack results in a call to IT industry’s premier threat vector protectors
+Cyberattack results in a call to the IT industry’s premier threat vector protectors

 It’s not uncommon for school districts, government agencies and enterprise organizations to think about protecting and minimizing their attack surface until after they’ve fallen victim to a cyberattack.
 That’s when it gets real.
-It’s not that they don’t believe cyber-attacks are a threat, but feel that they are flying under the radar.
-In our digital world, flying under the radar doesn’t exist.
+It’s not that they don’t believe cyberattacks are a threat but feel that they are flying under the radar.
+In today’s digital world, “flying under the radar“ doesn’t exist.
 We’ll all on it.
-Such was the case with a Texas school district, which suffered a ransomware attack and soon discovered that they’re not only real, but can hit a tucked away, mid-sized school district located several hundred miles from the nearest large, metropolitan area.
+Such was the case with a Texas school district that suffered a ransomware attack and soon discovered that they were not only real but can hit a tucked away, mid-sized school district located several hundred miles from the nearest metropolitan area.

 Netsync needed to architect a secure email solution for over 5,000 users.
 Their security professionals conducted a security penetration test, which mimics a cyberattack and brings to light vulnerabilities and network entry points that need to be addressed.
 When testing was completed, Netsync’s security analysts and engineers architected a security solution from Cisco, its valued and longtime partner.
 They knew Cisco CES (Cloud Email Security), which they have successfully deployed hundreds of times for school districts, would provide the perfect security solution to address their email vulnerabilities.

 Cisco CES (Cloud Email Security) protects the most commonly attacked threat vector—email.
 All it takes is a single user and one, simple click on the wrong link or file.
 Counting on end-users to protect against malware is a lot to ask.
 Cisco has the answer.